holunda-io/camunda-bpm-correlate/docs/user-guide/message-acceptor.md

 ## Message filtering

+Sometimes, more messages are sent through the channel as needed to be received by the Ingres Adapter and needs to be accepted and stored by the library.
+For this purpose, a special filtering component `MessageFilter` is configured in the `MessageAcceptor`.
+For more details, how to use the filter please check the [Filtering messages](filtering-messages.md) section.

+You can
-The `FilteringMessageMessageMetaDataSnippetExtractor` is not responsible for any metadata extraction but is used as a filter for incoming messages.
-You can configure what messages it will support and filter the messages that will be delivered to the message acceptor.
+configure what messages it will support and filter the messages that will be delivered to the message acceptor.

 ## Persisting Channel Message Acceptor

 To implement the inbox pattern, the message acceptor stores received messages in a persistent storage.
+For this purpose, the `PersistingChannelMessageAcceptor` is implemented.
+For more details, please check the [Message Persistence](message-persistence.md) section.